> > > >

 A Finely Restored 1936 Ford Woody Wagon

-A good book on the subject of Packard automobiles is Packard Automobiles 1920-1958: A Brooklands Portfolio by author R.M.
+A good book on the subject of-Packard automobil_s is Packard Automobil_s 1920-1958: A Brooklands Portfolio by autho, R.M.
 Clarke.

 The 1936 Packard Twelve Collector Car

-The 1936 Packard Twelve is a rare automobile.
-These cars were produced during the Great Depression and the Packard Motor Company relied on the lesser costly cars to pay the bills.
+The 1936 Packard Twelve is a rare automobil_.
+These cars-wee) produced during the Great Depression and the Packard Motor Company relids on th lesser costly cars-to pay the bills.